 Tokyo International Airport at Haneda and Narita International Airport, east of Tokyo, together handle more than 2,500 international flights with more than 80 airlines every week, meeting the needs of travelers from 111 cities in 44 nations.

-That efficient and extensive network of air routes makes Yokohama an especially appealing venue for convention delegates from the nations of Asia, Europe and North America.
+That efficient and extensive network of air routes makes Yokohama an especially appealing destination from around the world.

 Positioned in the center of Japan’s main island, Yokohama is a convenient gateway to other cities throughout Japan.
 Haneda Airport offers nearly 500 daily flights to 48 cities across the country, while the station for the world-famous Shinkansen - or "bullet train" - is just 11 minutes from Yokohama Station and has direct services to Kyoto and Osaka in about 2.5 hours, and to Fukuoka in 5 hours.